Q: Where do you come up with your ideas?

 Q: Watercolor is so difficult!
 What made you choose to work with it?

-A: My medium came as a matter of chance, I received a postcard from the Art Center College that was designed with watercolor in 2010.
-The image was so hypnotizing the way the fluidity of the color translates energy & movement, Ive been obsessed ever since.
+A: I got a postcard from the Art Center College in 2010, & the minute I saw it I knew I had found my inspiration.
+The image hypnotized me- the way the fluidity of the color translates energy & movement, Ive been obsessed ever since.
 I had received lessons in Sumi-e both in High School & College, but that was my only formal introduction to water media.
 I mention Sumi-e because the ink is very similar to watercolor in the way it behaves, and the practice of the art form felt natural to me; It's instinctual to work with.
-I translated my experiences with ink to watercolor, but I went a step further & embraced it for its wildness in combination with the use of color.
+I translated my experiences with ink to watercolor, taking a step further to experiment with wildness & color.

 Q: How long does each painting take to create?